Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Carpet

 Carpet scratching posts often closely resemble sisal posts, though they can be any shape, and some can be quite attractive.
 Like sisal posts, carpet can be quite durable and will usually last the lifetime of a single cat though there are also a few problems associated with it.
 You can’t replace a carpet that gets worn out unless you are skilled in upholstering.
-Some carpet fibers can also snag the cat’s nails, which mich injure the cat and might make them resistant to use it.
-Carpet can also use staples and glues that could be harmful to a cat.
+Some carpet fibers can also snag the cat’s nails, which might injure the cat and might make them resistant to use it.
+Carpet can also use staples and glue that could be harmful to a cat.

 Pros